 What are grounds for an appeal?

-Per the Student Conduct Code Section IX Letter A, the following are grounds for an appeal:
+Per the Student Conduct Code Section VIII Letter A, the following are grounds for an appeal:

 - The sanction is substantially disproportionate to the offense.